Accessibility of the Name service online service

 - Parts of the service use colours that do not have a sufficient contrast ratio (WCAG 1.4.3, 1.4.11)

 - The service has deficiencies in the reading sequence of the content and in the focus order (WCAG 1.3.2, 2.4.3)

 - There are deficiencies in the clarity of the forms in the service.
 These may cause problems to some users (WCAG 2.1.4, 3.2.4, 3.3.1, 3.3.2, 3.3.3)

 The following content is not accessible because the exception referred to in section 8 of the Act on the Provision of Digital Services is temporarily applied to it due to an unreasonable burden.

 The service was introduced in 2001 and accessibility has not been taken into account in its development.
-The need to redesign the service will be assessed during 2021.

 - There are deficiencies in the semantic structure of the service.
 For example, hardly any headings are used.
 In addition, there are inconsistencies in the use of tables: on the one hand, tables have not been used although the content is in table format and on the other hand, tables have been used although the content is not in table format.
 (WCAG 1.3.1, 4.1.1, 4.1.2)

 - The service does not adapt to different enlargements.
 For example, when the page is enlarged to 200% using the zooming function in the browser, some of the content is no longer visible and the frame must also be scrolled sideways.
 (WCAG 1.3.4, 1.4.4, 1.4.10, 1.4.12)

 - When the service is used with a screen reader, problems occur in many situations (WCAG 1.3.5, 2.4.5, 2.5.3, 3.3.2, 4.1.3)